bhauman/lein-figwheel/README.md

 ## Support Figwheel

-Figwheel has apparently made programming ClojureScript both productive and fun for many.

 If Figwheel has fundamentally redefined the way you perceive and do front end work please take a moment and support the work that brought it to life in the first place: